MrBogdanYT/learnpy/README.md

-This repostory is for testing and learning Python
+This is a repostory for Testing Python with CV2 and Imutils

 MrBogdanYT @ 2023